red-matter/Aptech-Deliverables/README.md

 # HTML-classes
-Used to submit deliverables to Aptech
+Used to submit html deliverables to Aptech